How to install the LAMY Al-Star Pen Button Eraser Hack on the Remarkable 2

 Why you should want to install the Remarkable Pen hack

 The main reason is you can use the button as an eraser, but there is also another great benefit which is the double-click to undo.
 What’s this?
 If you have the Remarkable Pen hack installed, if you hover just above the Remarkable screen, you can double-click the button, which will undo what you just wrote/drew.
 This is super awesome, and I use this more frequently than erasing something.
-At the moment, the button double-click to undo doesn’t work on v3 of the Remarkable software but the erase single click does work.
+Just remember, every Remarkable software update breaks the hack and will require you to reinstall it.

 Before you begin…